microsoft/api-guidelines/graph/GuidelinesGraph.md

     bound by the quarterly cadence or minimal support period before removal of deprecated elements.

-## Common API Patterns
+## Recommended API Patterns

-The guidelines in previous sections are intentionally brief and provide a jump start for a Graph API developer.
-More detailed design guidance on REST APIs is published at the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/) and Graph specific are outlined in the table below.
+The guidelines in previous sections are intentionally brief and provide a jump start for Graph API developers.
+More detailed design guidance on REST APIs is published at the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/) and Graph specific patterns are outlined in the table below.

-**API Patterns** are design documents providing best practices for MS Graph API development.
-They are to serve as the means by which API teams discuss and come to consensus on API guidance and review API designs.

-You can find references in the most common patterns in the table below:
+Recommended API Design patterns:

 | Pattern                 | Description | Reference                                                                                                |
 |-------------------------|-------------|----------------------------------------------------------------------------------------------------------|